brouberol/blog/content/cant-enough-be-enough.md

 And that, dear reader, is why I think the casino pretty much always wins.

-Here are a couple of things I learned in the last years, that were paramount in fighting off that psycological paralysis:
+Here are a couple of things I learned in the last years, that were paramount in fighting off that psychological paralysis:

 - The money you have invested on the market is not real money.
 It's worth nothing until you sell.
 - Never put money in the market you can't afford to lose.